Xilinx/Vitis_IP_Libraries/README.md

 ```

-To design custom applications, use Vitis IP Library functions as optimized algorithmic building blocks, modify them to suit your specific needs, or use them as a reference to completely design your own.
-Choose the flexibility you need!
+To design custom applications, use Vitis IP Library functions as optimized algorithmic building blocks, modify them to suit your specific needs, or use them as a reference to design your own.
+You have the flexibility to choose what works best for you.

 Take advantage of the

-# Support & Contact
+## Support & Contact

-To report any issues or request support, please post your question to the Vitis section of the [Adaptive SoC & FPGA Community Forums](https://adaptivesupport.amd.com/s/topic/0TO2E000000YKXhWAO/vitis?language=en_US)
+To report any issues or request support, post in the Vitis section of the [Adaptive SoC & FPGA Community Forums](https://adaptivesupport.amd.com/s/topic/0TO2E000000YKXhWAO/vitis?language=en_US).

 <hr class="sphinxhide">